instadw/instadwell-blog/_posts/2026-8-05-pg-in-hitech-city.md

 ## Final Word

 All 12 of these properties are listed on InstaDwell with checked pricing and amenities, giving you a starting point to compare PG in Hitech City and PG near Hitech City before reaching out to anyone.
 If you want to check current availability or ask about single room and AC options that are not listed here, browse the [full set of PG in Hitech City listings](https://instadwell.com/search?lat=17.4434646&lng=78.3771953&location=HITEC%20City,%20Hyderabad,%20Telangana,%20India&city=Hyderabad&country=India) on InstaDwell and shortlist directly from there.
 For a wider view of PG hostels and coliving across the rest of the city, our [Hyderabad PG and coliving guide](https://instadwell.com/blog/hyderabad-pg-co-living-and-student-accommodation-the-ultimate-guide) covers every major locality side by side.

+**The prices listed throughout this guide are starting rates and may reflect shared occupancy rather than a private room, confirm the room configuration for the quoted price directly with the property**